Lisa Smart: Political career

+Early career

+Smart lived in Wandsworth from 2001 and was the Liberal Democrat candidate for Merton and Wandsworth in the 2012 London Assembly election.

 Stockport councillor (2016–24)

-Smart previously served as a councillor on Stockport Metropolitan Borough Council, representing Bredbury Green and Romiley from 2016 to 2024.
+Smart served as a councillor on Stockport Metropolitan Borough Council, representing Bredbury Green and Romiley from 2016 to 2024.
 She was Deputy Leader of the Liberal Democrat group on Stockport Council until 2022, stepping down to concentrate on winning at the next general election.

 After Andrew Stunell stood down as Liberal Democrat MP for Hazel Grove, Smart was selected as the candidate to contest the 2015 General Election, losing to Conservative William Wragg.

 Smart stood again in 2017 and 2019, eventually gaining the seat in the 2024 general election.

 Member of Parliament (2024–present)

-One of the 72 Liberal Democrat MPs elected in the 2024 United Kingdom general election, Lisa Smart won Hazel Grove from the Conservatives.
+One of the 72 Liberal Democrat MPs elected in the 2024 general election, Lisa Smart won Hazel Grove from the Conservatives.
 She was the first Liberal Democrat MP elected there since Andrew Stunell in 2010.

 Historically being held by either the Liberal Democrats or the Conservatives, the 2024 general election saw the Labour Party come second for the first time in the seat's history.